rhadp/rhadp-manifests/README.md

 ## Development

-A list of ideas, open issues etc related to the Red Hat Automotive Development Platform (RHADP) is [here](https://github.com/orgs/rhadp/projects/1).
+A list of ideas, open issues etc related to the Red Hat Automotive Suite (RHAS) is [here](https://github.com/orgs/rhadp/projects/1).

-Also check the [Issues](https://github.com/rhadp/rhadp-manifests/issues) section of the this repository.
+Also check the [Issues](https://github.com/rhadp/manifests/issues) section of the this repository.

 ## Disclaimer